 As a matter of personal preference, I like to work with color in my repeats.
 The specific placement of each of the 3 (or more colors) can be planned in the color changer so that the yarn matches the corresponding color in the chart.
 That led to thinking about color numbers, shades of grey, and saving palettes.

 Binary images have only 2 possible intensity values, normally displayed as black and white with values of either 1 or 255 for white, and often 0 for black.
-Thresholding a greyscale or colored image can be used to separate the image from the ground, the color object is often considered white, the rest (black) is the ground.
+Thresholding a greyscale or colored image can be used to separate the image from the ground, the color object is often considered white, and the rest (black) is the ground.
 That convention may have led to the selection of white as color one in automatic separations such as the KRC Japanese one, where white is selected first.
-A greyscale or color image a pixel can take on any value between 0 and 255.
+In a greyscale or color image, a pixel can take on any value between 0 and 255.
 Searching for numbers to match greyscale shades:

 Of note, the assigned numerical values are different depending on the source.
 The indexing options remain unchanged.
-These are results from reducing the number of colors used in each of the above.
-The results could be saved as .pngs, each of those opened and the dropper tool used to select colors and use them in turn in new canvases where the motif is being designed.
+These are results of reducing the number of colors used in each of the above.
+The results could be saved as .pngs, each of those opened, and the dropper tool used to select colors and use them in turn in new canvases where the motif is being designed.
 What about saving the color information as easy access palettes?
 Doing so in this release is fairly intuitive.
-The palette options include Generate optimum palette for the best possible palette with a default maximum number of 256 colors (classic GIF format).
+The palette options include a Generate optimum palette for the best possible palette with a default maximum number of 256 colors (classic GIF format).
 You can reduce this Maximum Number of Colors, although this may create unwanted effects (color banding) on smooth transitions.
 You may be able to lessen the unwanted effects by using dithering, in image processing, however, in most knitting patterns the color may be limited to 4 or under when working in multiple colors per row.
 Use custom palette: this button lets you select a custom palette from a list.
 The number of colors is indicated for each palette.

 Useful information on the indexed palette and palette editor.

 When attempting to create and export new palettes in order to make them available in the future, an error message may be received.
 A folder needs to be activated for the saves to occur.
 Both options below the writable folder heading should be checked, the red dot will then turn to green.
-To make the necessary change: folders may be found in system preferences at the bottom of the default listClick on the + to the left of the icon to expand the view of the available choices
+To make the necessary change: folders may be found in system preferences at the bottom of the default list Click on the + to the left of the icon to expand the view of the available choices

-To import a new palette, select windows/dockable items/ palettes in the top menu or select the option after right mouse click in the work area To obtain a 6 color palette in the grey range, I reduced a greyscale image to 6 indexed colors and then used the settings below for the import after right-clicking in the palette dialog and choosing import palette from the resulting menu.
-The opportunity is there for editing the palette, it is the first item in the palettes dialogue.
-To use the palette double click on your chosen one, a new palette editor dialogue opens upSelecting any one of the colors will automatically change the foreground color for working on the image ie choosing color 3 of the 6Switch the foreground and background-position and select an added color to make both of those 2 colors available while workingUsing this feature with palettes containing multiple colors makes far quicker work when designing in RGB.
-Set pencil to desired pixel size, click on the desired color in any sequence to choose it, and then click again to place it on the working canvasRight-click on any of the palette icons, for this dialogue menuWhile experimenting I reached a point at which my pencil refused to draw in anything but gradient shades without my having changed any settings.
+To import a new palette, select windows/dockable items/ palettes in the top menu or select the option after right mouse click in the work area To obtain a 6-color palette in the grey range, I reduced a greyscale image to 6 indexed colors and then used the settings below for the import after right-clicking in the palette dialog and choosing import palette from the resulting menu.
+The opportunity is there for editing the palette, it is the first item in the palette’s dialogue.
+To use the palette double click on your chosen one, a new palette editor dialogue opens up Selecting any one of the colors will automatically change the foreground color for working on the image ie choosing color 3 of the 6Switch the foreground and background-position and select an added color to make both of those 2 colors available while working Using this feature with palettes containing multiple colors makes far quicker work when designing in RGB.
+Set pencil to desired pixel size, click on the desired color in any sequence to choose it, and then click again to place it on the working canvas Right-click on any of the palette icons, for this dialogue menu While experimenting I reached a point at which my pencil refused to draw in anything but gradient shades without my having changed any settings.
 The problem went away when I “found” the fade length and set it to 0.
 So much that is new, that it’s hard to know what is operator error and what may be a “bug” Another tool dialogue option to explore for ease in coloring pixels in specific palette colors The Windows version of the software has had several small updates not available on the Mac yet.
 The latest was for 2.10.18 announced on 2-24-2020.
-As a result, searching for tutorials may provide instructions, views, and options not yet available to us, for example, transform dialogue in WindowsA sample in Mac, with the rotate dialogue which now appears as a separate window copied and pasted on the upper right of the image belowand another view from the image menu selection in the top dialogueSymmetry is now an option for drawing in repeat in a variety of ways, making mirroring, tiling, and more possible while creating the design.
-My experiments were on 40X40 files, magnified X800, with the grid in view.
+As a result, searching for tutorials may provide instructions, views, and options not yet available to us, for example, transform dialogue in Windows A sample in Mac, with the rotate dialogue which now appears as a separate window copied and pasted on the upper right of the image below and another view from the image menu selection in the top dialogueSymmetry is now an option for drawing in repeat in a variety of ways, making mirroring, tiling, and more possible while creating the design.
+The tool is considerably improved in version 2.10.22, see the post.
+My first experiments were on 40X40 files, magnified X800, with the grid in view.
 Some of the available choices: Some quick doodles using a single-pixel brush note the lags in some of the mirroring